ChunTam/SparkKafka010Example/ReadMe.txt

 -) In your job, pass in "security.protocol" configuration as either "SASL_PLAINTEXT" -) A valid jaas file
--) The keytab file that matches the location name in the jaas file
+-) The keytab file that matches the location name in the jaas file -)Spark-submit command should have the following:
+  --files <your jass file>, <your keytab>
+  --driver-java-options "-Djava.security.auth.login.config=./<jass file>" \       ## Please note that this is using the current directory ./
+  --conf "spark.executor.extraJavaOptions=-Djava.security.auth.login.config=./key.conf"  ##current directory same as above

 An sample jaas file: